mikeperry-tor/acwiki/Tor-Browser-Integration-Guide-for-New-Pluggable-Transports.md

 #### Create a patch for `tor-android-service`

+The `tor-android-service` project is maintained by the applications team and has [its own repository](https://gitlab.torproject.org/tpo/applications/tor-android-service).
+You will need to open a merge request with changes to the repository to complete the android builds.

+The only change we need is to update the call to `configurePluggableTransportsFromSettings` to match the changes we made in our patch above.

 ## Restrict to alpha versions of Tor Browser

 It's a good idea to test new PTs in alpha versions of tor browser first.
 This can be configured in the reproducible build system.